Canon T2i vs T6i

 It is notable that the T6i offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T2i does not offer wifi capability.
+In contrast, the T2i does not provide wifi capability.

 Both the T2i and the T6i have been discontinued, but can regularly be found used on eBay.
 The T2i was replaced by the Canon T3i, while the T6i was followed by the Canon T7i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon T2i better than the Canon T6i or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.